4dz/urlshortener/README.md

 urlshortener
 ============

-Simple, scalable web service which can shorten and expand a URL, in a tinyurl / bitly fashion.
+Simple, scalable, optionally replicated web service which can shorten and expand a URL, in a tinyurl / bitly fashion.

 This project is primarily a thought exercise and a way of trying out a few different ideas.
 It was built using TDD/BDD so should have good test coverage.
 Particular attention has been paid to efficient use of RAM, and fast shortening/expansion of tokens.